faircloth-lab/protocols/protocols-computer/analysis/analysis-gatk-parallel.rst

                 --workdir $PBS_O_WORKDIR \
                 -a bams-to-haplotype-call.txt \
                 ./haplotype-gvcf-sub.sh {$1} {$2}

+    .. admonition:: Note

+        Select a reasonable number of nodes for your circumstance.
+You will most likely want to scale up from what I have above.

 #.
 Now, we need to integrate the GVCF files together, and the first step of that uses ``GenomicsDBImport``. ``GenomicsDBImport`` requires a tab delimited list of sample names and file names for each sample, so generate that: